ysuarez/git_learning/README.md

 * diff
-  * usually not shortcut
   * command + D
-    * but only works in Git tab
+    * but only works in Git tab, or you'll get other behavior

 * add file
   * option + command + A
+  * I can skip "add" by going straight to commit, but it "adds" all changes to tracked files, and not just the current file.
+Which is what I normally do.
 * commit
   * command + K
     * I can skip "add" and got straight to commit with this command!